carpentries-incubator/machine-learning-novice-python/index.md

 ![Patient in the ICU](../fig/icu_patient.png){: width="600px"}

-There is benefit in being able to predict the outcome of patients, for example for resource planning and to assist with family discussions.
-This is a task that is well-suited to machine learning.

-We will develop a model for predicting the outcome of critical care patients using physiological data available on the first day of admission to the intensive care unit.
+Our goal will be to predict the outcome of critical care patients using physiological data available on the first day of admission to the intensive care unit.
+These predictions could be used for resource planning or to assist with family discussions.

 The dataset used in this lesson was extracted from the [eICU Collaborative Research Database](http://dx.doi.org/10.1038/sdata.2018.178), a publicly available dataset comprising deidentified physiological data collected from critically ill patients.